mccgeoff/aws-multi-account-foundation/tgw-multi-account-demo.md

-# Multi-Account Transit Gateway Demo (Single-Account Simulation)
+# Multi-account Transit Gateway demo (single-account simulation)

 > **Demo Structure**: This is deployed in a single AWS account using tagging to simulate multi-account patterns.
 It demonstrates Transit Gateway networking concepts for production multi-account environments.
 For complete multi-account guidance, see the [AWS Multi-Account Architecture whitepaper](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html).

-## Problem Statement
+## Problem statement

 AWS Transit Gateway documentation is primarily written for single-account scenarios, but multi-account architectures are common.
 This creates a gap between how networking concepts are documented and how customers actually deploy them.